24f2000216/project-1-a2b2c3/README.md

 ## Usage
 - Type a task in the input field and click 'Add Task' to add it to the list.
+- Set a due date for the task using the calendar input.
 - Click 'Remove' next to a task to delete it from the list.

 ## License